abalkin/kcc/README.md

 # k7 tutorial
 Dennis Shasha

-Since 1992, Arthur Whitney's k and its derivatives have served a small number of highly skilled (and highly paid) programmers to create high performance applications for finance and other data-intensive applications.
+Since 1992, Arthur Whitney, the principial designer and architect of a computer language called `k`, provided an elite worldwide community of highly skilled programmers with a unique integrated platform for creating high performance applications for financial and other data-intensive applications.

-While implementation efforts in other languages such as C++ and Java (and to a lesser extent Python) often involve thousands of lines of code, much of it built on top of libraries, the typical k applications is on the order of scores of lines of code without the need for libraries.
-The power is in the language itself.
+While implementation of similar systems in other languages such as C++ and Java often involve thousands of lines of code written by large teams and built on top of complex library stacks, a typical k solution involves several factors of magninude less code, usually implemented by small and agile teams, and rarely requires external dependencies.
+The k paradigm enables unprecedented efficiency and ease of prototyping, development, testing, deployment and support of highly efficient and robust solutions for mission-critical tasks.

+The source of the power is in the language itself which was designed from ground up primarily as a *tool of thought*.
+The vocabulary, syntax and the choice of abstractions offered by the language all work together to suggest and support creative, focused and succinct thinking about a problem at hand and finding an efficient and elegant solution for it.
+Contrary to the majority of other programming paradigms, a k programmer spends most of the time on thinking rather than typing.
+The actual attack on the problem is performed exclusively via REPL.
+Rapid interactive prototyping driven by agile and fluent train of thought and interrupted by as few keystrokes as possible is the essence of the programming experience in k.

 This tutorial aims to take users familiar with conventional languages to become competent programmers in the latest iteration of k, k7.
 The tutorial introduces